ANSEL ADAMS | INFLUENCE IN BLACK AND WHITE PHOTOGRAPHY

 Sharp images from front to back is just one of Ansel Adams' contributions to photography.
 Unless the image is abstract or macro, photographer's want sharp focus.
 Of course, lenses don't go to f64 and even at f22, they're not sharp from diffraction.
 To get around this, we'll go to f11 and take multiple images at different focus points.
 Photoshop will put the images together using the sharpest part of each image.

 Ansel Adams is the reason modern photography is considered a fine art and hangs in galleries.
 He was one of the first photographers to have this opportunity.
 He brought the national parks like Yosemite to the public so everyone can see the beauty.
 Unfortunately, social media does that now and is the cause of many problems at parks but that is for another blog.
 While many photographers may not be influenced by Ansel, they can appreciate what he did for the art.
+Aspiring photographers can benefit by studying Adams' compositional techniques, embracing environmental consciousness, and participating in educational opportunities.
+His legacy serves as a guide for both technical and artistic growth.
 Going against the norms of soft focus to match the painters of the day.
 Creating the Group f.64 to promote sharp, in focus images like most photographers create today.
 I can appreciate his work but I prefer a different style of photography as seen in my Black and White Gallery.
 I want the viewer to see the subject and not shades of grey.
 That's not to say mine are better, they're just different.

 If you would like to learn how to process black and white images, check out my 1 hour Post Processing lessons.